SFTtech/openage/doc/reverse_engineering/networking/13-other.md

 ----------|-------
 0x00      | Diplomacy
 0x01      | Change Game Speed
-0x04      | Cheat Response (if cheat is activated for all players, e.g. "aegis") 0x06      | Cheat
+0x04      | Cheat Response (if cheat is activated for all players; only "aegis") 0x05      | Allied Victory

-Cheat responses always have the value `0x00` in all subsequent fields.
+0x06      | Cheat
+0x0a      | Research Treason (only Regicide)
+0x0b      | AI policy

 *:source_player_number*
 The player number of the player who has executed the action.
+In Cheat Responses, the value is `0x01` when "aegis" was turned on and `0x00` when it is turned off.

 *:zero*
 The byte after *:source_player_number* is always zero.